rfinnie/2ping/doc/2ping.md

 :   Do not send the current running version of 2ping with each packet.

 --notice=*text*
-:   Arbitrary notice text to send with each packet.
+:   Send arbitrary notice *text* with each packet.
     If the remote peer supports it, this may be displayed to the user.

 --packet-loss=*out:in*